 As well as Apple and Amazon, several other companies offer refurbished Apple watches.
 For example, in the UK, there are stores like Music Magpie.
 These tend to be a bit more affordable, but do check what is included in the purchase price.
 I’d only purchase a refurbished watch if it offered some sort of warranty.

-✔ Cheap, refurbished Apple watches.
+Pros – Cheap, refurbished Apple watches.

-X Warranty may only last for a couple of months (if at all).
+Cons – Warranty may only last for a couple of months (if at all).

 4. Apple watches on eBay

 On eBay, you can buy second-hand Apple watches for approx. 40% cheaper than the normal price.
 In most cases, you’ll be buying the watch directly from the person who has previously used it.
 The condition will vary so make sure you check out the photos closely.
 The seller should give an honest depiction of the quality.